-Prevention works with the community to promote public health to prevent alcohol, marijuana and other drug use amongst young children, adolescent and young adults.
-The program employs evidence-based prevention strategies to reduce behavioral health risk factors, and support policy change and and compliance with local laws and regulations to ensure the safety of young people in Baltimore County.
+Prevention works with the community to promote public health to prevent alcohol, marijuana and other drug use amongst young children, adolescents and young adults.
+The program employs evidence-based prevention strategies to reduce behavioral health risk factors, and support policy change and compliance with local laws and regulations to ensure the safety of young people in Baltimore County.

 Active Parenting Online Education Classes

 Help prevent future problems with alcohol, drugs and sex; encourage success and stimulate independence for your 5 to 12 year old.
 Build skills for honest communication, respectful discipline and prevention of risky behavior for your tweens and teens.